Mold Compass Free mold guidance and practical resources

 Overview

 NOAA records show Phoenix averaging 7.2 inches of rain and 75.6 F annually, meaning it sees infrequent rain but high sensitivity to leaks when storms hit.
+Phoenix sits in an arid climate where most of the year is dry, but summer monsoon thunderstorms can bring sudden heavy rain.

 Because Arizona experiences a range of climate conditions, statewide humidity trends and storm patterns also influence indoor moisture levels.